darius-dobrovolskas/Andor_kinetics/README.md

 retracted back into the matrix.

 Issues:

-    * mouse input to work properly, change Spyder settings in Preferences>IPhyton console>Graphics>Backend to Automatic.
+Mouse input to work properly, change Spyder settings in Preferences>IPhyton console>Graphics>Backend to Automatic.

-    * ROI coordinates precision may vary by one point due to number rounding ("width/2").
+ROI coordinates precision may vary by one point due to number rounding ("width/2").
 """